quiknode-labs/qn-oss/packages/libs/ui/token-gate/README.md

 />
 ```

-1. Use the hook anywhere in your application as a conditional anywhere in you application.
+1. Use the hook anywhere in your application as a conditional anywhere in your application.

 ```javascript
 import { useTokenGate } from '@quicknode/token-gate';